imh-talks/imh-talks.github.io/_pages/submission_registration.md

 ## No Funds to Attend the Workshop?

-If you are from a middle- or low-income country and lack the means to attend our workshop online, we have funds available for financial assistance; please write a letter of motivation along with your CV to [email](mailto:vinod.bioinfo@gmail.com)
+If you are from a middle- or low-income country and lack the means to attend our workshop online, we have funds available for financial assistance; please write a letter of motivation along with your CV to [Dr. Vinod Kumar](mailto:vinod.bioinfo@gmail.com).